 Chunky flakes of haddock encased in a smooth, smoky sauce.
 Loaded with rustic leeks and butter beans, topped with golden, crunchy parmesan.

-I Love good friday.
-Its one of two days during the year that i know for sure I won’t be working.
-The other been christmas day.
+I Love good Friday.
+It’s one of two days during the year that I know for sure I won’t be working.
+The other been Christmas day.
 Bars, restaurants and cafe’s the length and breadth of the country are forced to close due to the fact they serve alcohol.
-This gives hard-working restaurant chefs the chance to relax and put the feet up.
+This gives hard-working restaurant chefs the chance to relax and put their feet up.

 I have been cooking today though.
-Traditionally your suppose to eat fish on good friday.
+Traditionally you’re supposed to eat fish on Good Friday.
 I’m not sure where this tradition came from.
-I bet when christ was nailed to the cross didn’t turn around to the disciples and say, listen lads no eating fish on good Fridays.
+I bet when christ was nailed to the cross didn’t turn around to the disciples and say, listen lads no eating fish on Good Fridays.
 It’s definitely a man-made tradition…maybe the first pope was in the fish business.
 Anyway, being a good catholic it’s a tradition I follow and a good excuse to eat some fish.

 - 600ml (1.2 pints) milk

 - 1 large leek

 - 400g (14oz) butter beans